RJAIN-27/SlackBot-CSC510/Process.md

 - **Status:** Completed
 - **Blockers**: None
 - **Comment**:
-     -Read the user’s .csv file using pandas library -Generated dynamic text files based on date and time, to write results of exploratory analysis into, and returned the file to user
+     - Read the user’s .csv file using pandas library
+     - Generated dynamic text files based on date and time, to write results of exploratory analysis into, and returned the file to user

 **Task 2:** Perform descriptive exploratory data analysis on the user's dataset and write the contents of the result obtained from the analysis into a file  (8)
 - **Assigned:** Nita Radhakrishnan (@nradhak2)